larascremin/snake-game/README.md

 ### SNAKE GAME 🐍

 This is a simple Snake Game developed in JavaScript.
+Also, all design and illustrations, including pixel art, were made by me.

 ##